-Before we meet today's author, I want to announce that the winner of the drawing for A Suitor for Jenny, by Margaret Brownley, is:
+Before we revisit with today's author, I want to announce that the winner of the signed copy of Lady Anne's Quest, by Susan Page Davis, is:

 Please tell us five random things we might not know about you.

--- I play the piano by ear (not very well, but love playing for my own enjoyment.)
+–– I play the piano by ear.
+Badly, but well enough for my own entertainment––and cheaper than therapy!

 If you were the casting director for the film version of your novel, who would play your lead roles?

 Daniel Craig would be a great Peter Brennan.

 Monica Potter from TV's Parenthood would be perfect to portray Susan Marlowe.